 - Blood sugar levels may decrease

 - Severe allergic skin reaction which can rarely be life-threatening.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful.

 - Osteonecrosis of the jaw.
 This is a breakdown of the jaw bone.
-It is a serious, but rare health problem.
-Possible symptoms are:

 - Slow wound healing